windweller/play-to-grade/bounce/programs/data/README.md

 - If the player/agent cannot control the paddle, or the paddle goes the wrong direction, we unify them into one label "whenMove-error", and ignore all other labels.
 - If the paddle does not bounce, this means we can't control the ball to reach any other potential bug state, we also tag programs with just one label "whenPaddle-noBounce".

+**Note**

+We corrected a data uniqueness check issue that made us under-counted the number of unique programs in our dataset.
+This does not affect the binary prediction task and results showed in the paper, but it does affect the numbers that we report.
+The ArXiv report has been corrected, but not the NeurIPS version.